disablecamera/disablecamera.github.io/faq.md

 **Q: I changed my mind and want to un-disable the camera.
 Can you help with that?**

-Sorry, no. Your best option is probably to factory-reset your device.
+Sorry, no. Your best option is probably to do a full factory reset of your device, or to buy a new device.

 **Q: What if I have trouble with these instructions or have other questions or feedback?**